simplify-tec/configuration-api-sample/README.md

 ### Portlet Configuration JSP

 Now we only need to create this file with our configuration form.
 It is basically a form that receives our configurations values from the user and submits them to our configuration action.
 At the start of the JSP, we retrieve the current configuration values from the portlet preferences, in case the user had already submitted this form.
+The second argument of the method `portletPreferences.getValue` is the value to return if the preference is empty (default value).
 This JSP is the minimum you need to make our portlet instance configuration works

 ```jsp
 <%@ include file="./init.jsp" %>